Academic Master

 Tourism

-My first trip to Cuba after 5 year
+My first trip to Cuba after 5 years of living in Miami

 Monday

 So, we took a taxi – for the “twenty”, it is quite modern and air-conditioned, and after talking with the driver we are moving to the place of dislocation.
 To change money is possible in any place with an inscription casa de Cambio.
 A couple is at the airport, the rate is almost the same everywhere – 1: 1 for dollars, for the euro 1: 1.3.
-In Cuba, two types of currencies are in circulation – the “valuable” convertible peso cuc, which will be needed to pay for housing, restaurants, taxis, entrance to concerts and other “expensive” cases, and “peso”, or cup – it calculates the cost, say, in fruit markets or in local “shuttles”.
-It makes sense to immediately ask for 10 cuc to give you in the “non-violence”; it will be approximately 240 cups.
+In Cuba, two types of currencies are in circulation – the “valuable” convertible peso cuc, which will be needed to pay for housing, restaurants, taxis, entrance to concerts and other “expensive” cases, and “peso,” or cup – it calculates the cost, say, in fruit markets or in local “shuttles.”
+It makes sense to immediately ask for 10 cucs to give you in the “non-violence”; it will be approximately 240 cups.

-Where to stay in Havana – in a hotel or in a hotel – is your business, but the walls of the hotel – this is another barrier between you and the Cubans, while casa particular is the most desired “immersion” in culture and life.
-Casa Particular is a house that is owned by a landlord/hostess from the local, but according to its condition and layout, it is brought to the standard for the resettlement of foreigners.
+Where to stay in Havana – in a hotel or in a hotel – is your business, but the walls of the hotel – this is another barrier between you and the Cubans, while casa, particular, is the most desired “immersion” in culture and life.
+Casa Particular is a house that is owned by a local landlord/hostess, but according to its condition and layout, it is brought to the standard for the resettlement of foreigners.
 To confirm compliance with fairly high requirements, the inspectors regularly inspect, after which the commission issues a certificate to the owners for work with tourists.
-Above the door hang a sign – a blue “anchor”.
+Above the door hang a sign – a blue “anchor.”
 The same, only red, denotes the kasha for the local, without a license to work with “extraneous”.
 The average price of the helmet in the most convenient areas for travelers – Vedado, Miramare, Old and Central Havana (Abana Vieja and Centro Abana) – varies from 20 to 40 cookies per day for a room, that is, if you have a companion, the figure should be divided into two.
 Breakfast, as a rule, is not included, but it is always possible to agree with the owners that you will be tasty at home with local food.
 By eight o’clock, at the very least, having arranged things and hastily rinsed in the warm (for a day in the tanks the water decently warmed up) to the soul, we went out to the promenade.

 Tuesday